 I also cannot get the dashboard up.
-I checked out the Failed to load identity - node keeps restarting thread.
+I checked out the Failed to load identity - node keeps restarting - #3 by ntotao thread.
 I followed the instructions.
 My external IP address shows different that my WAN IP.
 I am baffled as to why.

 Because your ISP placed you behind their NAT.